 Brings together researchers in parasitology, immunology, cellular and molecular biology, biochemistry and genetics to pursue research on tropical and emerging global diseases that threaten the health of people throughout the world, and trains students in the field.

-The CVI conducts research to expand understanding of the immunology of infectious diseases and how vaccines work in different populations based upon age, gender and ethnicity.
+Conducts research to expand understanding of the immunology of infectious diseases and how vaccines work in different populations based upon age, gender and ethnicity.
 It translates the science of vaccine design and development into the assessment of current and novel, experimental vaccines through pre-clinical and clinical trials.

-The CTRU, located on the UGA Health Sciences Campus, supports investigators to conduct clinical and translational studies that advance the understanding, prevention and treatment of human disease.
+Supports investigators to conduct clinical and translational studies that advance the understanding, prevention and treatment of human disease.
 For students and health sciences trainees, the unit provides opportunities to learn how laboratory discoveries are translated into improved patient outcomes.

 One of only three centers worldwide dedicated to the study of complex carbohydrates, which play critical roles in cellular communication, gene expression, immunology, organism defense mechanisms, growth and development.
 The CCRC is home to 17 interdisciplinary research groups, including four federally designated centers for carbohydrate research.